 |Ease of Use||★★★★✩|

-The tool is simple and user-friendly.
+Vocaroo is simple and user-friendly.
 The tool can be accessed directly without logging in to an account.
-The voice messages can be shared on blogs, websites, and social networking sites.
-The link to the audio can be shared, just by copying and pasting.
+The audio files created on Vocaroo can be shared as a link on blogs, websites, and social networking sites.
 Recordings are available for a few months (three months usually).
 The Vocaroo widget can be embedded on another website, so that, for example, your students can record voice messages via Vocaroo directly from your class website.
 This tool does not require knowledge of HTML.
 The recordings can be downloaded in different formats, including mp3, Ogg, flag, and wav.

 Access and Equity: The site is free and can be accessed from anyplace in the world through an online browser.
 However, Vocaroo is a flash-based tool, so it may not be accessible from mobile devices.
 Recorded messages can be listened to on most mobile devices that support HTML5.

 Ease of Use: Once you have flash player installed and a microphone, it is easy to use.

 Accessibility: The website does not provide special options for users with hearing or visual disabilities.

 Privacy: Vocaroo uses the following services to track cookies: Google Adsense (for advertisements), AddThis (for social media sharing), and DISQUS (for commenting on public messages).
 DISQUS is only enabled if you click “comments” under a message.

 Power & Bias: Vocaroo is not responsible for the content of the messages recorded.Students need to learn how to use the tool ethically.

 Dr. Ruben Puentedura’s SAMR model offers a lens for examining how technology is adopted in a classroom.
 As you strive to incorporate online tools into your classroom, we encourage you to use this model as an analytic tool.

 Here is an example of how Vocaroo fits the SAMR Model :